 - Ahrefs Academy has a free Complete SEO Training course

 - Check My Links: a Google Chrome extension that checks all the links on a page

 - Moz’s link explorer: shows backlinks to your site

 - Neil Patel’s SEO analyzer: gives feedback on several SEO areas

 - PageSpeed Insights from Google: this shows you if your posts/pages are slower than they should be (Google Search Console will automatically flag them); you may not be able to do much about a lot of details it gives you, but big images are often what slows pages down the most

-- SEMRush: gives info about backlinks and does a 50-page site audit
+- SEMRush: gives info about backlinks and other SEO areas, and does a 50-page site audit

 - SEObility: a free site audit tool to check your technical SEO